Introduction: Fingerprint Lock - Unbreakable Garage Door (Electronic and Mechanic System)

 This system consists of 2 main parts:

 The second part of the system is exclusively mechanical.
 I have a swinging garage door like this one.
 So I was inspired by the existing locking system that I decided to "modify".
-In the base system, there are two axes hanging on the door that slide behind the door frame, left and right to prevent it from tipping.
+In the basic system, there are two axes hanging on the door that slide behind the door frame, left and right to prevent it from tipping.
 So I imagined an electrically controllable system, with stepper motors, that can take in or out steel stem in soil.

 I will detail the electronic part of the system and explain briefly the reasoning I had to create the circuit ...